dollarbillio/Trading/TradingPlan.md

 It becomes useful to know how much the pair your trading moves on a daily basis if your a short term trader

+I use volatility based ATR stop loss instead of fixed pips.my take profit pips also based on ATR.
+For example for EURUSD my STOPLOSS pips are from 40pips to 100pips based on current volatility.
 ---